floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 Execution data includes log files, execution traces, and performance metrics.

 An example of an approach using execution traces as input is described by #cite(<execution_trace_identification>, form: "prose").
+Using software probes inserted into the bytecode of software systems, the authors are able to monitor execution paths.
+Additionally, various metrics such as processor time and memory usage are collected.

 === Algorithm